How Much Vitamin B12 Should I Take? A Comprehensive B12 Dosage Guide

 Forms of B12 Supplements

-Not all B12 supplements are created equal.
+Talk to your healthcare provider about vitamin B12 supplementation if you are at risk for deficiency.
 Choosing the best form of B12 depends on your absorption capacity, convenience, and cost:

 Cyanocobalamin vs. Methylcobalamin: Cyanocobalamin is a stable, synthetic form converted to active B12 in the body.
 Methylcobalamin is a natural, co-enzyme form that participates directly in methylation and nerve maintenance.